AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    Shape of X [C, H, W]: torch.Size([1, 28, 28])

-ABL-Package offers several `dataset classes <../API/abl.dataset.html>`_ for different usage, such as ``ClassificationDataset``, ``RegressionDataset`` and ``PredictionDataset``, while users are only required to organize the dataset into the aforementioned format.
+ABL-Package provides several dataset classes for different purposes, including ``ClassificationDataset``, ``RegressionDataset``, and ``PredictionDataset``.
+However, it's not necessary to encapsulate data into these specific classes.
+Instead, we only need to structure our datasets in the aforementioned formats.

 Read more about `preparing datasets <Datasets.html>`_.

 Building the Learning Part
 --------------------------

-To build the machine learning part, we need to wrap our machine learning model into the ``ABLModel`` class.
-The machine learning model can either be a scikit-learn model or a PyTorch neural network.
-We use a simple LeNet5 in the MNIST Addition example.
+Learnig part is constructed by first defining a base machine learning model and then wrap it into the ``ABLModel`` class.
+The flexibility of ABL package allows the base model to be any machine learning model conforming to the scikit-learn style, which requires implementing the ``fit`` and ``predict`` methods, or a PyTorch-based neural network, provided it has defined the architecture and implemented the ``forward`` method.
+In the MNIST Addition example, we build a simple LeNet5 network as the base model.

 .. code:: python